By Colleen Cunningham, eBook Developer, F+W Media

 MobileRead Wiki and E-Production Wiki

 Every Wednesday at 11:00 am EST, join us for the #eprdctn chat.
-Using the #eprdctn hashtag for tweets about e-production at any time will direct those tweets to a knowledgeable and active community ready to answer questions and discuss the latest developments in digital publishing.
+Using the #eprdctn hashtag for tweets about e-production will direct those tweets to a knowledgeable and active community ready to answer questions and discuss the latest developments in digital publishing and e-production.

 Books in Browsers Conference